radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ## Mandating Secure transports

-All systems which send RADIUS packets outside of secure networks MUST use either IPSec, RADIUS/TLS, or RADIUS/DTLS.
-For operational and security reasons, it is RECOMMENDED to use RADIUS/TLS or RADIUS/DTLS instead of IPSec.
+All systems which send RADIUS packets outside of secure networks MUST use either IPsec, RADIUS/TLS, or RADIUS/DTLS.
+For operational and security reasons, it is RECOMMENDED to use RADIUS/TLS or RADIUS/DTLS instead of IPsec.

-Unlike (D)TLS, use of IPSec means that applications are generally unaware of transport-layer security.
-Any problem with IPSec such as configuration issues, negotiation or re-keying problems are typically  presented to the RADIUS servers as 100% packet loss.
+Unlike (D)TLS, use of IPsec means that applications are generally unaware of transport-layer security.
+Any problem with IPsec such as configuration issues, negotiation or re-keying problems are typically  presented to the RADIUS servers as 100% packet loss.
 These issues may occur at any time, independent of any changes to a RADIUS application using that transport.
 Further, network misconfigurations which remove all security are completely transparent to the RADIUS application: packets can be sent over an insecure link, and the RADIUS server is unaware of the failure of the security layer.

 In contrast, (D)TLS gives the RADIUS application completely knowledge and control over transport-layer security.
-The failure cases around (D)TLS are therefore often clearer, easier to diagnose and faster to resolve than failures in IPSec.
+The failure cases around (D)TLS are therefore often clearer, easier to diagnose and faster to resolve than failures in IPsec.
 For example, a failed TLS connection may return a "connection refused" error to the application, or any one of many TLS errors indicating which exact part of the TLS conversion failed during negotiation.

 ## Crypto-Agility